tock/tock/doc/Porting.md

 At a high level, to port Tock to a new platform you will need to create a new "board" as a crate, as well as potentially add additional "chip" and "arch" crates.
-The board crate specifies the exact resources available on a hardware platform by stitches capsules together with the chip crates (e.g. assigning pins, setting baud rates, allocating hardware peripherals etc.).
+The board crate specifies the exact resources available on a hardware platform by stitching capsules together with the chip crates (e.g. assigning pins, setting baud rates, allocating hardware peripherals etc.).
 The chip crate implements the peripheral drivers (e.g. UART, GPIO, alarms, etc.) for a specific microcontroller by implementing the traits found in `kernel/src/hil`.
 If your